 With my Generalized Trading Bots at hand we probably even could replace Combo, Trading and Grid Bots, which wouldn’t be that surprising.
 But there’s also a benefit of simpler bots.

-After reading the above mentioned article How Combo Bots Replace Grid Trailing Up and Trailing Down, let me try to compare the regular grid and the combo bot.
+After reading the above mentioned article How Combo Bots Replace Grid Trailing Up and Trailing Down, let me try to give a

 Base setup